Wisconsin Backpacking

 Pattison State Park is famous for two waterfalls on the Black River, Big Manitou Falls and Little Manitou Falls.
 Big Manitou is the highest waterfall in the state.
 The North Country National Trail flows through the park, but unfortunately it is a disconnected segment.
 There are three reservable backpacking sites and a trail shelter.
 These sites happen to be across the river from the NCT.
 Nevertheless, an exciting beginner backpacking loop can be made in the park.

-Reserve a backpacking site in advance.
-Park across from Big Manitou Falls in the lot off County Highway B. See Big Manitou Falls and then cross Highway 35 to start the Beaver Trail on the west side of Interfalls Lake.
+DAY 1 (3.6-Miles): Park across from Big Manitou Falls in the lot off County Highway B. See Big Manitou Falls then cross Highway 35 and hike the Beaver Trail on the west side of Interfalls Lake.
 Travel south to the end of the trail to see Little Manitou Falls.
 Then backtrack to the CCC Bridge and cross it.
-There is a connector trail between the Beaver Loop and the Overlook Trail, take that and follow the Overlook Trail to the Oak Ridge Trail and arrive at your campsite after hiking 3.6-miles.
+There is a connector trail between the Beaver Loop and the Overlook Trail.
+Take that connector and follow the Overlook Trail to the Oak Ridge Trail and arrive at your campsite

-Chippewa Moraine Circle Trail
+Chippewa Moraine Circle Trail Loop

 5-MILE LOOP